 2. Choose each word randomly.
 Try the Playing Cards method or Diceware.

 The number of possible unique passphrases is determined by the number of entries in the word list, raised to the Nth power, where N is the number of words in the passphrase.
-Choose a passphrase with 3.4 x 10^38 (2^128) possible combinations for full 128-bit security.
+Choose a passphrase with greater than 3.4028 x 10^38 (2^128) possible combinations for full 128-bit security.

-For 128-bit security, you need one of the following:
+For 128-bit security, with no repeated words in the passphrase, you need one of the following: